han-yaeger/yaeger-tutorial/docs/first-scene.md

 the game is trying to access a resource that is in a directory that has not been opened up.

-## Add the scene to the Yaeger Game
+## Add the Scene to the Yaeger Game

 Now that we have created the TitleScene, we should add it to the Game.
 For this, we will use the method `setupScenes()`